- Shippo vs Easypost: Which is Best for You? - December 8, 2021

 Now, at first glance, the diverse templates available here seem to be decent and elegant.
 However, it also looks like each one of them comes at a price.

 So, what should you expect after buying a template from Template Monster?
 Do the themes provide quality website design templates?
 And how do you even buy templates from Template Monster?
 How does TemplateMonster work?
 Is Template Monster safe in the first place?

 Well, let’s find out…

 Right off the bat, the Template Monster marketplace feels like an Amazon of sorts.
-Almost every type of website template you can think of is available here- ecommerce site templates, CMS-based templates and themes, standard HTML templates for complete sites, you name it.
+Almost every type of website template and theme you can think of is available here- ecommerce site templates, CMS-based templates and themes, standard HTML templates for complete sites, you name it.

 In fact, they don’t just come as plain templates.
 Apart from the principal source files, each template and theme is built to offer a host of solid functionalities.